 - in/excluding phrases

-If you get too much and/or irrelevant results:
+If you get too many and/or irrelevant results:

 - add a defining concept using the AND-operator

-- if the search term appears to be too general, try to find more specific term
+- if the search term appears to be too general, try to find more specific terms

 - use the title and/or subject fields only